Early Verification of Legal Compliance via Bounded Satisfiability Checking: Evaluation

 \section{Evaluation}

-To evaluate our approach, we developed \ibs{}, a tool that implements our MFOTL bounded satisfiability checking algorithm $\mainAlg$ (Algorithm~\ref{alg:main}).
-It includes Python API for specifying system requirements and MFOTL safety properties.
-We use pySMT~\cite{pysmt2015} to formulate SMT queries and Z3~\cite{Leonardo-Nikolaj-2008} to check their satisfiability. \ibs{} and the evaluation artifacts are included in supplementary material.
-In this section, we evaluate the effectiveness of our approach using five case studies, aiming to answer the following research question (\textbf{RQ}): How effective is our approach at determining the bounded satisfiability of MFOTL formulas?
-We measure effectiveness in terms of the ability to determine satisfiability (i.e., the satisfying solution and its volume, UNSAT, or bounded UNSAT), and performance, i.e., time and memory usage.
+To evaluate our approach, we developed a prototype tool, \nf{called {\sffamily LEGOS}}, that implements our \mfotl bounded satisfiability checking algorithm, $\mainAlg$ (Alg.~\ref{alg:main}).
+It includes Python API for specifying system requirements and \mfotl safety properties.
+We use pySMT~\cite{pysmt2015} to formulate SMT queries and Z3~\cite{Leonardo-Nikolaj-2008} to check their satisfiability.
+The implementation and the evaluation artifacts are included in the supplementary material~\cite{tacas-supp}.
+In this section, we evaluate the effectiveness of our approach using five case studies, aiming to answer the following research question: \emph{How effective is our approach at determining the bounded satisfiability of \mfotl formulas?} We measure effectiveness in terms of the ability to determine satisfiability (i.e., the satisfying solution and its volume, UNSAT, or bounded UNSAT), and performance, i.e., time and memory usage.

 0.05in